-You can use InfraNodus to visualize Google search results in order to better understand a certain topic.
+You can use InfraNodus text network analysis tool to visualize Google search results in order to better understand a certain topic.

 A quick way to do that is to use the Google app in InfraNodus apps:

-This representation will let you see which words tend to co-occur together in the same context (we call them topical clusters) as well as the most influential words: terms that appear most often connecting the different topics together.
+Step 3: This representation will let you see which words tend to co-occur together in the same context (we call them topical clusters - indicated with a specific color) as well as the most influential words (bigger on the graph): the terms that appear most often connecting the different topics together.
+This statistics is also visible in the Analytics panel.

 If you would like more control over the import options, use the Advanced Google Import App: